For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 8. Use examples to answer competency-based questions

-You can expect that the follow-on questions from the opening ones will then draw on examples and experiences to test your key competencies.
+You can expect that the follow-up questions from the opening ones will then draw on examples and experiences to test your key competencies.
 This is where your preparation will start to pay off.

 Many employers report that a lot of candidates lack a wide range of examples and are too vague in interviews.